 Run a few games in tandem for a big party or sequentially for a smaller party.
 It’s always a good idea to have a Plan B game ready just in case the kids aren’t interested in the first one.
 Some of these require a little set up and investment, others you can whip out at the last minute.

 A craft station is always a good bet especially when you can wear the outcome.
 The best part of this activity is that it is also a one-stop shop.
 Most good craft stores will supply blank masks as well as all the trimmings you will need.
 Get feathers, glitter, glue, beads. pens, jewels, pom poms…anything that looks fun.
+Here is a shopping list to get you started.
 Do a few yourself to provide some samples to inspire the kids.

 Like above, you can also have a crown making station.
 Create crown blanks and supply with all the same trimmings as above, especially jewels.